 Preventive health care

 In the provinces of Świętokrzyskie, Lublin, Małopolskie and Podkarpackie, socio-medical care facilities can now provide better quality services thanks to the renovation and modernisation of infrastructure and training for nursing staff.
-Over 1,500 medical staff and care personnel, i.e. 77% of the employees of partner establishments have completed a further training programme and obtained a higher qualification.
-The socio-medical centres now achieve a better rate of rehabilitation and encourage patients to lead a more autonomous life.
+Around 70% of the employees (medical staff and care personnel) of partner establishments have completed training programme and obtained higher qualifications.
+The socio-medical centres now achieve a better rate of rehabilitation and offer several therapies to patients to lead them with a more autonomous life.

 Promotion of biodiversity and nature conservation